 Norma has also provided prenatal yoga and yoga for special populations including people with MS and the deaf and hard-of-hearing.
+She welcomes expecting mothers.

-Having taught group classes at numerous venues on Manhattan's Upper East Side, including Hunter College, Maryount Manhattan College, Classic Body Fitness, Lenox Hill Neighborhood House, Manhattan Body, and MonQi Fitness, Norma now has all her classes under one pristine, exquisite roof, The P.E.
+Having taught group classes at numerous venues on Manhattan's Upper East Side, including Hunter College, Maryount Manhattan College, Classic Body Fitness, Lenox Hill Neighborhood House, Manhattan Body, and MonQi Fitness, Norma now has most of her classes under one pristine, exquisite roof, The P.E.
 Club on East 75th Street (owned by Nedra Lopez and her husband Alex Matosov).

 Norma has also taught classes for corporate clients including McCann-Erickson, New York Hospital, Tribeca Film Center, and NBC Television.
 She has taught for the New York City chapter of the Multiple Sclerosis Society.
 Her private clients have ranged from "ordinary" New Yorkers to fashion and film industry personalities.

 A proud Latina from the South Bronx, Norma started taking yoga classes at local health clubs when she moved to Manhattan in the mid 1970s.
 When she moved to East 73rd Street in 1977, she discovered Serenity, a yoga center just a block away.
 In just two weeks, the classes cured the chronic neck and shoulder pain that had plagued her for years.
 Each class had immediate and residual physical and emotional benefits, putting her in touch with her body and emotions for the first time in her life.